 My research aims to understand how the environment can shape animal movement.
-In particular, I am interested in where animals forage given the complex and diverse range of foraging opportunities within their surrounding environment.
+I am interested in where animals forage, given the complex and diverse range of opportunities within their surrounding environment.